cypress-io/cypress/README.md

 })
 ```

 Look at the examples in [cypress/component](cypress/component) folder.
-Here is the list in progress
+Here is the list of examples showing various testing scenarios.

 ### Basic examples